Pitching Guidelines for Dear Nina

 Thank you for your interest in being a guest on Dear Nina: Conversations About Friendship.

-BEFORE SENDING AN EMAIL to dearninapodcast@gmail.com, please read everything below so that we can say YES.
+Before sending an email to dearninapodcast@gmail.com, please read everything below so that my assistant producer, Rebekah Jacobs, and I can say YES.

-A quick 2026 update: Before we go on–we are begging you–please do not send us an AI-generated pitch.
-We’d rather get a short, personal idea from you than a long computer-generated idea from ChatGPT or Claude.
-Why?
-We’ve found that guests who pitch from the heart are much more prepared when we record.
-Those guests are better able to deliver on their pitches than the ones who sent pitches using AI.
-We’re going to be much more careful about this from now on.
+We are begging you: please do not send an AI-generated pitch.
+Rebekah and I would rather get a short, personal idea from you than a long computer-generated idea from ChatGPT or Claude.
+We’ve found that guests who pitch from the heart are more prepared when we sit down to record.
+Often a guest (and a guest’s publicist) who pitched using AI is not actually able to deliver on the idea when we start talking for the episode.

+Get as specific and granular as possible.
 The best pitches have a point of view that will help listeners.
-The point of view will have something essential to say about making, keeping, or losing friends.
-But after 190+ episodes, you’re going to have to get creative to come up with an angle I haven’t already covered.
+The point of view will have something essential to say about making, keeping, or losing friends that we haven’t already centered an episode around.

-In most cases, the guest and I dive into a friendship topic loosely related to the guest’s personal story, book, expertise, article, platform, etc. (Note: I do not record formal interviews of authors about the whole book).
+In most cases, the guest and I dive into a friendship topic loosely related to the guest’s personal story, expertise, article, book, etc. (Note: I do not record formal interviews of authors about the whole book.
 And I rarely feature novels.
+You will see once you scan the titles why that would not work.)
+The reason you are the right guest for this topic should be clear and compelling.

 THE MOST IMPORTANT TIP: When pitching an idea, think about the listeners wanting to be seen and heard in their own friendship issues.
 The show is for the listeners.
 What can you bring to the table to help listeners with the issues they’re dealing with in their friendships?
 That’s the perfect mindset for pitching this show.